umich-cadre/sv2v/README.md

 There are several tests in the `tests` folder, each test contains two files:
 1. `{test_name}.orig.v` is the original code to be converted.
 2. `{test_name}.tb.v` is the testbench that will run on the original code and the converted code.
-(The picorv32 test is a 32 bit processor from an open source)

 To run an individual test: